Published on March 8th, 2023 by Samuel Smith

 Generation Income Properties, founded in 2015, acquires and manages a diversified portfolio of primarily investment-grade, single-tenant retail, industrial, and office properties with a generational outlook in mind.
 The company focuses on the underlying real estate, the credit of the tenant, and opportunistic lease terms of less than ten years remaining.

-The trust has grown steadily in terms of portfolio size and revenue, but relatively high operating costs and dilution from share issuances have slowed returns for shareholders.
-With higher costs and the dilution of shares, this combination will hurt future FFO growth for the company.
+The trust has grown steadily in portfolio size and revenue, but relatively high operating costs and dilution from share issuances have slowed shareholder returns.
+With higher costs and the dilution of share issuances, this combination will hurt the company’s future FFO per share growth.

-Growth drivers for the company will come from its continuation of acquisitions, as it acquired four properties last year.
-Also, the increase in rent from its current tenants.
-However, the company must take control of its expenses as they ballooned the previous year.
+Growth drivers for the company will come from its continuation of acquisitions, as it acquired four properties in 2021 and will continue growing in 2022.
+Also, the increase in rent from its current tenants through regular contractual rent hikes further drives growth.
+However, the company must better control its expenses in order to genuinely create shareholder value.

 Generation Income Properties is a high dividend stock, and its monthly dividend payments make it attractive to income investors.
 However, several factors make us cautious about the company today, such as its lack of diversification within its property portfolio and its high level of debt.